Ethics & Responsible AI

 There should be transparency and responsible disclosure to ensure people understand AI decisions.

-Implementation: Model documentation, explainability mechanisms (SHAP, LIME), layered explanations for different audiences, transparency reporting, disclosure of AI use.
+Implementation: Model documentation, explainability mechanisms (SHAP, LIME), layered explanations for different audiences, transparency reporting, disclosure of AI use, and strategies for explaining generative AI outputs.

 7. Contestability